Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 As we can see, countries that score higher in the Corruption Perception Index (i.e. countries seen as less corrupt) tend to also have better scores in the Human Development Index.

-### I.	Project statement (Motivation, objective, data, project plan)
-**The motivation behind this Data Product:**
-A data product is the production output from a statistical analysis.
-Data products automate complex analysis tasks or use technology to expand the utility of a data informed model, algorithm or inference.
-In this project we will be creating multiple visualization to tell a story about corruption to a mass audience.

 **Data Source:**